-“I’ve always been a huge advocate for technology in music, ever since I was a kid and discovered the synthesizer,” he tells AIM Institute.
+“I’ve always been a huge advocate for technology in music, ever since I was a kid and discovered the synthesizer,” he says.
 “I was always like, ‘This is what music is going to be.
 This is how people are going to think about music and think about making music.’
 I just had a feeling these devices are going to be the ones that really motivate people.”
 He gestures around at hundreds of thousands of dollars’ worth of beat machines, grooveboxes, synthesizers, compressors, keyboards, consoles, and computers.
 A tireless love for technology and music have carried him a long way.

 Teaching Himself to Make Music with Technology